What is the Right Newsletter Frequency?

 1. Test Different Frequencies

-Key performance indicators that could measure these frequencies include open rates, click-through rates, and unsubscribe rates.
-For example, if open rates fall below a certain point, then this may indicate that the recipients are being overwhelmed; conversely, if engagement continues to rise, then that would suggest that your base is appreciative of a higher frequency.
-This will be possible only if the companies remain adaptable and responsive to their target segments.
-Hence, businesses can determine the optimal frequency of newsletters for their subscribers.
+Open, click-through, and unsubscribe rates are performance indicators that can quantify these frequencies.
+For instance, if open rates are below a certain threshold, this could be a sign that your users are already overloaded; if engagement continues to grow, then it’s a sign that your audience is happy with a higher frequency.
+That’s possible only if the businesses are flexible and responsive to their audiences.
+In this way, businesses can determine what is the optimal number of newsletters for their users.

 2. Segmentation of Audience